 Treating Sleeping Disorders with an Oral Appliance

-Dr. Pfost and Dr. Davis offer a great alternative to CPAP therapy.
+Dr. Davis offers a great alternative to CPAP therapy.
 While CPAP is effective, the truth is, most patients hate the treatment so much that they do not use it frequently enough to see optimal results.
 The CPAP is a bulky machine that delivers air through a mask worn over the nose and mouth, and many patients find it uncomfortable and inconvenient.

 Our dentists have received training to provide sleep apnea treatment with oral airway appliances.
 Oral appliances for sleep apnea are designed to keep the jaw in its proper position during sleep.
 These appliances:

 - Keep the airway open and allow the patient to breathe easily each night

 - Are comfortable for the patient, allowing the patient to be more compliant with treatment

 - Are portable and easy to clean

 Sleep is essential to your health and wellbeing, so if you suspect you or a loved one is suffering from OSA, contact our office.
 We can help with a noninvasive treatment that will make a significant change in your daily life.

 Sleep apnea therapy will allow you to sleep and breathe properly.
 You’ll enjoy steadier emotions, greater concentration, and higher levels of alertness every day.
 To learn more about stopping the sleep apnea cycle, call our office today.